With the rise of Blockchain technology, legal issues will arise too, and here, we will explain a bit about blockchain legal issues.

 Decentralised Autonomous Organisations(DAO)

-A well-known example, intended for venture capital funding, was the DAO, which amassed $150 million in crowdfunding in May 2016, and was hacked and drained of US$50 million in cryptocurrency weeks later.
-The hack was reversed in the following weeks, and the money restored, via a hard fork of the Ethereum blockchain.
+A well-known example intended for venture capital funding was the DAO, which amassed $150 million in crowdfunding in May 2016, and was hacked and drained of US$50 million in cryptocurrency weeks later.
+The hack was reversed in the following weeks, and the money was restored via a hard fork of the Ethereum blockchain.
 Most Ethereum miners and clients switched to the new fork while the original chain became Ethereum Classic.

-A big change, such as blockchain technology, is not easy to make.
-It will take additional challenges for different areas of law practice and their ap licability.
-Therefore, it is most likely that at some point, it may change the way legal services are performed in total.
-Most lawyers will be put in a new position in the process, and that will revolutionize legal practice in the future, making countries and their legal systems cooperate more closely.
+A big change, such as blockchain technology, is difficult to make.
+It will take additional challenges for different law practice areas and their applicability.
+Therefore, it is likely that at some point, it may change the way legal services are performed in total.
+Most lawyers will be put in a new position in the process, which will revolutionize legal practice in the future, making countries and their legal systems cooperate more closely.

-But, on the one hand, h ving this kind of interaction as everyday practice makes it easier to prove facts that cannot be changed without a trace On the other hand, to see all the changes made chronologically in a more transparent, accessible, and uncomplicated way.
+But, on the one hand, having this kind of interaction as everyday practice makes it easier to prove facts that cannot be changed without a trace.
+On the other hand, to see all the changes made chronologically in a more transparent, accessible, and uncomplicated way.
 All this makes the process of determining responsibility simpler and easily accessible.